Web3Auth/web3auth-web/README.md

 - Checkout our [Troubleshooting Documentation Page](https://web3auth.io/docs/troubleshooting) to know the common issues and solutions.
 - For Priority Support, please have a look at our [Pricing Page](https://web3auth.io/pricing.html) for the plan that suits your needs.

-TODO:

-- add default adapter modules
-- whitelabel only at one place